 Brush‑on sealers

-Brush sealers such as Mod Podge or acrylic varnish create a protective layer that fills the small gaps between drills.
-This helps secure the diamonds and adds extra durability, especially if the painting will hang without glass.
+Brush sealers such as acrylic varnish or Mod Podge create a protective layer that fills the small gaps between drills.
+This helps secure the diamonds and adds extra durability, especially if the painting will hang without glass or be handled.

 Spray sealers

-Spray sealers are applied in a light mist over the entire canvas.
-They are quick to use and often preserve the natural sparkle of the drills better because the layer is thinner.
-However, sprays usually do not fill the spaces between drills as effectively as brush sealers.
+Spray sealers are applied as a light mist over the entire canvas.
+They are quick to use and usually preserve the natural sparkle better because the layer stays thin.

 Tool Purpose